turingschool/front-end-curriculum/lessons/number-systems-bitwise-operators.md

 The six most common logic gate operators are `NOT`, `AND`, `OR`, `XOR`, `NAND`, and `NOR`.

 Let's look at a few.

 ##### AND ( & )

-Performs the AND operation on each pair of bits - returns a 1 only if both of the comparative bits are 1.
+Performs the AND operation on each pair of bits - returns a 1 only if BOTH of the comparative bits are 1.

 ![and diagram](http://www.ee.surrey.ac.uk/Projects/CAL/digital-logic/gatesfunc/graphics/AND.gif)